 What is gathered blows away.”

-These words of Heraclitus have been continually on my mind for months.
-They describe the pulsing vitality of the world whose formal natural expressions; microscopic or vast, living or not, are under-laid with patterns, energy, waves and influences unseen in an eternal repetition of expansion and contraction, creation and destruction.
+This series of collagraph and drypoint prints are titled after the above words by Heraclitus.
+They describe the pulsing vitality of our world whose formal expressions; microscopic or vast, living or not, are under-laid with patterns, energy and influences in an eternal repetition of expansion and contraction, creation and destruction.

-My new series of collagraph and drypoint prints involve as many as 7 plates with up to 19 passes through the press for each print.
-While working I thought of each ink layer as growing the piece into a dense and random complexity held within the constant of the square format.
+These pieces required as many as 7 plates and up to 19 passes through the press for each print.
+With every additional ink layer, the work grew in dense and random complexity held within the constant of the square format.